 This Spoil Management Plan (SMP or plan) forms part of Future Generation's environmental management framework as described in the EMS.
 It has been prepared for the construction of the Snowy 2.0 Main Works project and sets out measures to minimise the impacts of spoil emplacement.

-Rev. Date Reason for Issue Responsible Accountable Endorsed Р 06.09.2022 Updated as per DPE comments J. Adams E.Porter M. Franceschi
+Rev. Date Reason for Issue Responsible Accountable Endorsed L 27.06.2022 Updated to remove Appendix I and enable approval of Appendix G J. Adams E.Porter M. Franceschi